-The Maury Show, The Jerry Springer Show, and The Steve Wilkos Show have re-located to a new studio in Stamford, CT as a money-saving measure.
+The Maury Show, The Jerry Springer Show, and The Steve Wilkos Show have re-located to Stamford, CT as a money-saving measure.

 For some time now, most American TV talk shows have taped in one of three cities: Los Angeles, Chicago, or New York City.
 But recently, an unlikely contender threw its hat into the ring: Stamford, Connecticut.

 Three Big TV Shows Move to Stamford CT

 In early 2009, NBC Universal Domestic Television Distribution announced that three of its daytime talk shows would be pulling up stakes and moving to a new television studio at the Rich Forum Theater in Stamford, Connecticut.
 The Maury Povich Show would leave its longtime home of New York City, while Chicago's Jerry Springer Show and its recent "spin-off" The Steve Wilkos Show would head East.
 Jerry Springer, whose show had practically become a Chicago institution, put up the biggest fuss, ultimately agreeing to the move (rather than lose his show completely) but petitioning NBC to ensure that as many of the show's employees as possible could make the move to Stamford.